apapenheim/apapenheim.github.io/_trc/2020identity.md

 Onto the web presence.
 It is high crime to deface one's own logotype.
 It is high narcissism to deface one's own logotype *with a selfie*.
 Why, that is as outlandish as [overlaying a logotype with a signature](#howard-schultz).
 It does nothing but titrate down brand value and, in this case, consume an awful lot of prime real estate at the top of the page.

 I love that Cory wishes to communicate with us the story of his upbringing.
-I love that before doing that, before even sharing his video ad, he solicits input on challenges facing the viewer's community.
+I love that before doing so, before even sharing his video ad, he solicits input on challenges facing the viewer's community.
 He is listening and sharing, but this website – it shouts.
 Cory, you are cool as a cucumber, but this webpage is too trendy by half and does a disservice in drowning out its own message.

 Oh, and the fact that two examples of the logotype, visible at the same time, use different shades of red: